ibm-cloud-docs/CDN/cdn-example-code.md

 ```
 {: codeblock}

-Here we see the domain name correctly mapped to the CNAME.
+Here we see the domain name that is correctly mapped to the CNAME.

 ## Example code for getting real-time metrics
 {: #example-code-for-getting-real-time-metrics}

-This example will show you how to get the real-time metrics with `getCustomerRealTimeMetrics` and `getMappingRealTimeMetrics` in the class `SoftLayer_Network_CdnMarketplace_Metrics`.
+This example shows you how to get the real-time metrics with `getCustomerRealTimeMetrics` and `getMappingRealTimeMetrics` in the class `SoftLayer_Network_CdnMarketplace_Metrics`.

 To get the real-time metrics for a customer, you can call the `getCustomerRealTimeMetrics` API.